 Migraine: Causes, Symptoms And Treatment

-A survey conducted sometime ago highlighted that as many as 30 million people in the United States suffer from migraine.
+A survey conducted some time ago highlighted that as many as 30 million people in the United States suffer from migraine.
 Also, women tend to have more migraine attacks as compared to men.
-A person suffering from migraine experiences pulsating headaches that usually occurs only on one side of the head.
+A person suffering from migraine experiences pulsating headaches that usually occur only on one side of the head.

-What are the different symptoms that may appear before a migraine attack?
+Migraine headache symptoms that may appear before a migraine triggers

-• Numbness or a tingling sensation usually around the face, in the hands or face
+2. Numbness or a tingling sensation, usually around the face, in the hands, or face

 • A headache that lasts from 4 to 72 hours